 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and ensure that they are not obstructed by furniture or drapery.

-- Call Knochelmann Service Experts Heating & Air Conditioning.
+- Call Knochelmann Service Experts.
 The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?